joelbs/blog-stack/content/posts/member-monday-an-interview-with-founder-of-blakes-it-solutions-blake-wilfong.md

 **WS: What piece of advice would you want your younger self to know as an aspiring entrepreneur**

 BW: No matter how fast you want to go in business it's going to flow the way that it flows.
 So if I push, push, push, push it's not always going to equal results, sometimes you need to take a deep breath and focus on yourself and other parts of your life other than just your business.

+## If you're new ...

+WorkSuites has been providing private offices, hybrid coworking spaces, meeting rooms, and virtual offices to companies in the Houston and DFW area for over 20 years.
+WorkSuites is a Texas based company with 20 locations and growing.
+We pride ourselves on providing private workspaces in a professional environment designed for professionals.
+If you are serious about getting real work done then you can expect to accomplish your goals while thriving in our private offices, coworking spaces, and meeting rooms.

+## Need an office space ...

+Did you know our [hybrid coworking memberships](https://www.worksuites.com/coworking/) comes with access to private office days for members-only?
+Email workisgood@worksuites.com and mention this blog post to receive 30% off our hybrid coworking memberships.